If the extension stopped working -what seems to be- all of a sudden, there are a few possible reasons for this:

 • Table level permissions.

 • Field level.
 Some fields have restricted permissionsℹ️.
 Check the field configuration in Airtable.
-You need at least Editors and up (if you can't edit a record on Airtable, you won't be able to edit it on miniExtensions).
+You need creator or owner permission (if you can't edit a record on Airtable, you won't be able to edit it on miniExtensions).

 💡Tip: This might be the reason you encounter the error randomly/intermittently in the same form or child form.
 You have to find the field that has this restriction and adjust it accordingly.